smallhadroncollider/taskell/README.md

 ## Installation

-### Mac

-A [binary](https://github.com/smallhadroncollider/taskell/releases/download/0.6.1/taskell-mac-64.zip) is available for Mac.
+[A binary is available for Mac and Linux](https://github.com/smallhadroncollider/taskell/releases).
 Download it and copy it to a directory in your `$PATH` (e.g. `/usr/local/bin` or `/usr/bin`).
-Then run `taskell` to get started.
+Then run `taskell` in a project directory to get started.

-### Linux

-To run on Linux you'll need to install [Stack](https://docs.haskellstack.org/en/stable/README/) first.
-Then download the project and run `stack install`, this should compile the project and install it in an appropriate directory.

 ## Running